moamenhredeen/portfolio/src/blog/authorization/authorization.md

 title: Authorization
 ---

-authorization is determining the access rights or privileges that user has to given resources.
+Authorization is determining the access rights or privileges that user has to given resources.

 #  Types